zohaibxrehman/PathfindingVisualizer/README.md

 A react web app for visualizing pathfinding algorithms and maze generation algorithms for educational purposes.

-Below is a demo of recursive division algorithm for generating the maze.
-(Divide and Conquer approach)
+Below is a demo of recursive division algorithm(Divide and Conquer approach) for generating a maze with Breadth First Search to find the shortest path between the points.

 ![](https://i.imgur.com/WlBPpRH.gif)